Feature • Last updated: July 6, 2026

 Does my PC need to be on?

 Yes - FTPie is a desktop app, so a scheduled run happens while your machine (and FTPie) is running.
-If the PC is asleep at the scheduled time, the run executes when it is next available.
+If the PC was off at the scheduled time, the missed-run policy decides what happens next.

 What happens if a transfer fails?